NeoTeo/ipfs-osx-service/README.md

 ## Usage

 From there select the files you want to add to IPFS from Finder and select  `AddToIPFS`.
-If you want to copy a hash to the clipboard, select the hash and choose ok.
+If you want to copy any of the hashes (and only the hash) to the clipboard, select them and choose ok.

 ![](ShowOSXIPFS.gif?raw=true "IPFS OSX Service in action.")
 ## Todo

-Add ability to choose multiple hashes -> clipboard.

 ## License